-The village of Birsay and the surrounding area are dominated by the extensive remains of the Earl's Palace.
+The village of Birsay in the north west corner of Orkney's West Mainland is dominated by the extensive remains of the Earl's Palace.
 The scale of the ruin seems odd in this largely rural coastal setting, and your first reaction on seeing it is to wonder why it is here at all.

 The answer lies with Robert Stewart, the illegitimate son of King James V of Scotland and one of his mistresses, Euphemia Elphinstone.
 Robert was born in 1533, and in 1564 he was given the Earldom of Orkney and Lordship of Shetland and the position of the Sheriff of Orkney.
 In 1568 he added the properties formerly controlled by the Bishop of Orkney to his estate, including the Bishop's Palace in Kirkwall and extensive lands around Birsay.

 It is probable that there was already a Bishop's Palace at Birsay which Earl Robert Stewart demolished before beginning to build his own Earl's Palace here in 1569.
 Also nearby was St Magnus Church, on the site of a church dating back to 1064.
 This survives in use today.
 Use of forced local labour helped ensure that the Palace was complete by 1574.
 (Continues below image...)

 Robert's rule was so harsh that he was imprisoned in Edinburgh in 1575, but by 1581 he was back with added titles and even more absolute power over Orkney and Shetland.
 Robert died peacefully in his bed in the Bishop's Palace in Kirkwall in 1593, but his passing was not mourned.
 By the time of his death, Robert's son Patrick was already abusing the titles of Earl of Orkney and Lord of Shetland.